 - Do you have any content on your site?
 A great way to get ranked on a search engine is to provide useful, educational content.
 A blog is a great way to do this.
 Write about a topic that people are searching for on Google, then share your blog across social media, your newsletter and you can also run an ad to boost the post to get more readers.

 - Does your website have many links to other sites?
 Reviews, comments and stories about your business will impact your rankings.
-The more links back to your website from other sites the better e.g. directories, strategic partner sites etc.
+The more links back to your website from other sites the better e.g. directories, strategic partner sites, guest blogging etc.

-6. Is your website home page cluttered and confusing?
+6. Is your website home page uninviting and confusing?

-And effective home page includes the following elements:
+An effective webite home page includes the following elements:

-- A sub-promise – Which demonstrates that you are the solution, demonstrated by videos, reviews, your unique value.
+- A sub-promise – Which demonstrates that you are the solution, demonstrated by videos, reviews, case studies and your unique value that you provide.

-- A call to action (CTA) – Which encourages your visitors along to the next step, such ad book an appointment, download an ebook, sign up for a newsletter etc.
+- A call to action (CTA) – Which encourages your visitors along to the next step, such as book an appointment, download an eBook, sign up for a newsletter, or purchase a product online.

-- Updates – Keep the content fresh, and publish compelling content e.g. regular blogging.
+- Updates – Keep the content fresh, and publish compelling content e.g. regular blogging, videos, newsletter etc.

 Have a comprehensive navigation section in the footer of your site also.
 Make is easy for visitors to find their solution.

-Do you feel like you are wasting money on ineffective lead generation tactics?
+Do you feel like you are wasting money on ineffective lead generation and marketing activities?

 Start with building the foundations, which evolves around the customer journey: